whipowill/quake-mod-scarlet/README.md

 - **Name Tags** - see other player names Halo-style when aiming at them
 - **Foot Steps** - hear your boots touch the ground as you stalk your prey
 - **Score Keeper** - make teamplay games combine scores to achieve fraglimit
-- **No Autoswitch** - nobody takes the gun out of your hand anymore
+- **No Autoswitch** - nobody will take the gun out of your hand anymore
-- **Visible Weapons** - weapons can drop visibly outside the backpack
+- **Visible Weapons** - force weapons to drop visibly outside the backpack

 ### Experimental Features